InfinitumForm/cf-geoplugin/readme.txt

 Thank you for your concern!

-~ Your WP Geo Controller Team
+~ Your Geo Controller Team

 == Installation ==

-Installing WP Geo Controller is a breeze.
+Installing Geo Controller for WordPress is a breeze.
 Just follow these simple steps:

 * Upload the plugin files to the **/wp-content/plugins/cf-geoplugin** directory, or install the plugin through the WordPress plugins screen directly.
 * Activate the plugin through the "Plugins" screen in WordPress
-* Go to the WP Geo Controller settings page and configure your settings
+* Go to the Geo Controller settings page and configure your settings
 * That's it!
 You're ready to start greeting your visitors with personalized messages.

 = On uninstall =

-When you choose to uninstall the WP Geo Controller plugin, it's important to be aware that all data associated with the plugin will be permanently deleted from your WordPress installation.
+When you choose to uninstall the Geo Controller plugin, it's important to be aware that all data associated with the plugin will be permanently deleted from your WordPress installation.
 This includes the plugin's setup, license, and any other changes that you have made using the plugin.
 The plugin will clean everything from your database, and this process is irreversible, meaning that you will not be able to retrieve or restore any of the data that was generated by the plugin.
 So before you proceed with the uninstallation, it's important to make sure that you have a backup of any important data that you want to keep, or you have an alternative way to store the data.

 == Frequently Asked Questions ==

-= Is WP Geo Controller free?
+= Is Geo Controller free?
 Is there some license or restrictions? =

-WP Geo Controller uses a combination of free and paid services that return information about the locations.
+Geo Controller uses a combination of free and paid services that return information about the locations.

-WP Geo Controller is free by itself but API lookup is limited to 1000 lookups per day for the free users.
+Geo Controller is free by itself but API lookup is limited to 1000 lookups per day for the free users.
 If you need to have UNLIMITED lookup with NO RESTRICTIONS, please visit [official website](https://cfgeoplugin.com/pricing/) for more information regarding prices.

 The reason for the payment of the license is obvious: -We have to pay the server we use to provide you information via API, development requires hours and hours of work at the daily level, the availability of the service must be 24/7 with no stop and for a lot of coffee.

 Also you must know that few options like REST API, WooCommerce Payment Options, Spam Protection, Currency Converter are locked for the unlicensed usage because those options rely on the unlimited lookups and can break the website or stop working when you reach limits.

-= Do WP Geo Controller use 3rd party services? =
+= Do Geo Controller use 3rd party services? =

-WP Geo Controller is a geo information provider and we provide our own geo information via API services builded on the WP Geo Controller servers.
-WP Geo Controller has its own databases of IP addresses and geo locations related to that IP addresses.
-WP Geo Controller may use inside own API service and 3rd party API services like [MaxMind](https://www.maxmind.com/en/home), [GeoIP](http://php.net/manual/en/intro.geoip.php) and [Geo Plugin](https://www.geoplugin.com/) like additional support for the certain informations for the more precise location or currency information.
+Geo Controller is a geo information provider and we provide our own geo information via API services builded on the Geo Controller servers.
+Geo Controller has its own databases of IP addresses and geo locations related to that IP addresses.
+Geo Controller may use inside own API service and 3rd party API services like [MaxMind](https://www.maxmind.com/en/home), [GeoIP](http://php.net/manual/en/intro.geoip.php) and [Geo Plugin](https://www.geoplugin.com/) like additional support for the certain informations for the more precise location or currency information.

-Note that WP Geo Controller DO NOT STORE any personal information without your knowledge and approval and not provide personal information to 3rd parties.
-WP Geo Controller not selling and not providing own databases to 3rd parties in any case.
+Note that Geo Controller DO NOT STORE any personal information without your knowledge and approval and not provide personal information to 3rd parties.
+Geo Controller not selling and not providing own databases to 3rd parties in any case.
 We handle only with world wide public information that is visible to anyone (client IP, server IP, hostname) and using simple processes we return geo information and following services.

 For more informations you visit [Terms and Conditions](https://cfgeoplugin.com/terms-and-conditions) and [Privacy Policy](https://cfgeoplugin.com/privacy-policy) pages on our [official website](https://cfgeoplugin.com).

-= How I can test WP Geo Controller is work on certain country, region or city? =
+= How I can test Geo Controller is work on certain country, region or city? =

-That part is a little bit hard but you can use great VPN service - [NordVPN](https://goo.gl/AEd82e) With this service you can change your current location and test WP Geo Controller and its functionality.
+That part is a little bit hard but you can use great VPN service - [NordVPN](https://goo.gl/AEd82e) With this service you can change your current location and test Geo Controller and its functionality.

 = Can I use CF Geop Plugin inside a custom template? =

 Yes!
 You can!
-You just need to follow instructions from your admin panel `http://siteexample.com/wp-admin/` area and use the `Settings->WP Geo Controller` to see all available shortcodes and settings.
+You just need to follow instructions from your admin panel `http://siteexample.com/wp-admin/` area and use the `Settings->Geo Controller` to see all available shortcodes and settings.
-NOTE: Some templates do not support WordPress PHP function `[do_shortcode()](https://developer.wordpress.org/reference/functions/do_shortcode/)` and data from WP Geo Controller will not be visible.
+NOTE: Some templates do not support WordPress PHP function `[do_shortcode()](https://developer.wordpress.org/reference/functions/do_shortcode/)` and data from Geo Controller will not be visible.

 = Can GeoPlugin slow down my site? =

-NO, WP Geo Controller uses the asynchronous data reading from API services.
+NO, Geo Controller uses the asynchronous data reading from API services.
 After loading, all data is stored in a session.
 That session is stored until IP is changed.
 When the user's IP changes, the plugin reads new data and stores in the new session.

 = Can I set the different value if the shortcode shows no results? =